MadBomber/cli_helper/README.md

 ## Most recent changes

+### v0.1.3

+* added ability to process a directory of config files
+* added ability to process a default set of config files that could get over-written by specific config files specified on the command line

 ### v0.1.2

 * replaced the parseconfig gem with the inifile gem -- this now enables the use of ERB in *.ini and *.txt config files